-Now don't get me wrong, there are plenty of days when I'm caught up on grant projects and get to indulge in yarn in the mornings.
+Now don't get me wrong, there are some days when I'm caught up on grant projects and get to indulge in yarn in the mornings.
 Like today, for example!
-I turn the tube to MSNBC and catch up on all of the craziness in the world while I crochet.
+I love watching Morning Joe and catching up on all of the craziness in the world.
 I've got a few Hank the Hippos to make for my upcoming market in 3 weeks, need to update my website with product listings, need to make little preemie hats to donate, and stock up on "donuts."
-I love writing grants, but I probably love mornings like these better.
+I love writing grants, but I probably love mornings like this better.
 I feel genuine excitement when I wake up knowing I have the next 2.5 hours to crochet and work on the business.
 Like they say, "When you do something you love, it doesn't feel like work."
 Ahh yes, it's so true.
-My mind is constantly on the go.
-"Okay, checked that off the list, now what's next?"
-But gosh I love it.
+My mind is constantly on the go, but gosh I love it.
 It's even more rewarding that I can afford life with all of these gigs.
 My fiance and I have a chalkboard of savings goals in the kitchen and it's exciting to watch it grow.
-Hard work pays off, in more way than one.
+(Oh yeah, and a wedding to pay for!)
+Hard work pays off, always.